phoenixdyf/Theory-guided-Progressive-Transfer-Learning-Network/README.md

 # Theory-guided-Progressive-Transfer-Learning-Network-TPTLN-
-The demo code for the proposed TPTLN model
+Demo code release for TPTLN: Combining the theoretical bound and deep adversarial network for machinery open-set diagnosis transfer